harsla/demandware-logger/README.md

 # demandware-logger

 Simple real time logging app for demandware.
-Currently starts watching for log updates (nodejs) and streams updates (rxjs / angular2) updates in a spartain bootstrap table.
+Currently starts watching for log updates (Nodejs) and streams updates (rxjs / angular2) in a spartain bootstrap table.
+Creature comforts include css hilighting for new items and dynamic checkboxes for logs to monitor.

 First you will need to create a config.json file to hold your account info in the root directory:
 ```json